Runners will take on Nice Côte d’Azur by UTMB for the second time from 22 to 25 September 2023, with the event forming part of the UTMB World Series.

 Nice Côte d’Azur by UTMB 2023 contenders

 This section will be updated when elite entrants for the 2023 race are announced.

 How to follow Nice Côte d’Azur by UTMB

-UTMB is providing live coverage of the races on Friday and Saturday here, while there is also live tracking available.
+UTMB will provide live coverage of the races on Friday and Saturday here, while live tracking will also be available.

 The broadcast will be live on Friday 22 September from 12.30 to 16:30, as well as between 07:00 and 13:30, and then 17:00 to 19:00, on Saturday 23 September.